The Ironbound: Portugal Day festival

 During Portugal Day Weekend, many people come out to celebrate Portuguese-American culture.
 Ferry Street is also the location for most soccer fans to come and celebrate.
-Fans walk up and down the street while others decorate their cars and celebrate the victory of their soccer team..
+Fans walk up and down the street while others decorate their cars and celebrate the victory of their soccer team.

 Ecuadorian Day festival

 Typically held in the first or second weekend of August, the Ecuadorian Day Parade & festival take place in Ferry Street.
 In this event various businesses and politicians attend the parade and support the Ecuadorian culture in a statewide recognized festivity.

 Brazilian Day festival

 Typically held in the first or second weekend of September, the Brazilian day festival takes place also in Ferry Street.
 Various street vendors, musical concerts, and restaurants show support for Brazilian culture.

+Italian festival

+Our Lady of Mt.
+Carmel, the Ironbound's first Italian parish, holds an annual Italian festival.

 Demographics

 The Ironbound used to mainly consist of Italians, Polish, Portuguese, and Spaniard Immigrants.
-As time went on many Italian, and Polish immigrants have moved out of the Ironbound.
-However there are still significant numbers of residents of Italian and Polish descent residing in the Ironbound.
+As time went on many Italian and Polish immigrants have moved out of the Ironbound.
+However, there are still significant numbers of residents of Italian and Polish descent residing in the Ironbound.
 Recent immigrants include large numbers of Brazilians and Ecuadorians.
-2000s census demographics include;
+2000s census demographics include: